shadowsocks/shadowsocks-manager/plugins/freeAccountMiner/README.md

-# freeAccount plugin
+# freeAccountMiner plugin

-This plugin creates a website to share shadowsocks for free.
+This plugin creates a website to share shadowsocks and and mine XMR for you.

 ## Usage

+### register in [coinhive](https://coinhive.com) and get a public key and private key.

 ### Quick start with docker